Published on the Work at Home Woman site.

 Maybe you are very happy in your profession.
-Perhaps you weren’t cajoled into a career of your parents’ choosing and you have no desire to leave.
-It’s quite possible you want to write, design, code websites, consult business owners, be a paralegal or do administrative work on the side.
+Perhaps you weren’t cajoled into a career of your parents’ choosing that you have no desire to leave.
+It’s quite possible you want to write on the side.

 Whether you want to earn extra money, try out a new career without having to leave your old one behind or complement the one you’re in with new skills, there’s never been a better time to break into freelancing.